The broken sample problem revisited: Proof of a conjecture by Bai-Hsing and high-dimensional extensions: Main results

-\paragraph{General distribution} Next, we consider the case where $\sfP_{X,Y}$ depends on $n$, but $\Ichi(X;Y) <\infty$, so that the likelihood ratio operator $\calL$ admits the spectral decomposition as per~\prettyref{eq:SVD of L}.
+Next, we consider the case where ${\mathsf{P}}_{X,Y}$ depends on $n$, but $I_{\chi ^{2}}(X;Y) <\infty $, so that the likelihood ratio operator ${\mathcal{L}}$ admits the spectral decomposition as per~(\ref{eq:SVD of L}).
 Thus we can design a test based on eigenfunctions and eigenvalues.
 As described at the beginning of this section, we use the top $r$ eigenfunctions as spectral embedding:

 and then compute either their distance or inner product as test statistics.